U N I V E R S I T Y C L U B O F C H I C A G O

 about cigars, their smokers from Rodrigo de Xeres of

-Columbus's crew to Winston Churchill and Castro, their
+Columbus's crew to Winston Churchill and Castro,

 manufacture, their sale and their appearance in song and